Mission 06 · Stage 1

 Think of it like

-Like a seesaw — one side up means the other is down.
+It's like a seesaw — when one side goes up, the other side goes down.

 Meet the parts